Gensō Suikoden Card Stories

 Most of the cards feature characters who appear in both Suikoden and Suikoden II of Konami's role-playing video game series.

 Several cards also feature characters who would later go on to appear in Suikoden III.

 The GBA game retells the story of Suikoden II with a few changes.
+An English fan translation of the game by Pokeytax was released on September 7, 2013.